bollu/bollu.github.io/README.md

   an infinite number of times.

 The valuation gets larger as we have larger powers of $p$ in the prime factorization of a number.
-However, we want this value to get _smaller_.
+However, we want the norm to get _smaller_.
 Also, we need the norm to be multiplicative, while $v_p(nm) = v_p(n) + v_p(m)$, which is additive.